Nexmo/verify-android-sdk/README.md

    https://dashboard.nexmo.com/register
 2. In order to safeguard your Nexmo credentials, all interaction between your application and Nexmo services requires an Application Key and Shared Secret to be configured per application that you are building the SDK into.
-   If you don't have one yet, please send us an email at: productfeedback@nexmo.com and we will set up an application ID and a Shared Secret Key for your application.
+   As we are in the early stages of the Beta, please send us an email at: productfeedback@nexmo.com and we will set up an application ID and a Shared Secret Key for your application.
-   We're working to allow you to setup a new Application using the Dashboard where you can obtain an ApplicationId and SharedSecretKey - Watch out for it in an upcoming update.
+   We're working to allow you to setup a new Application using the Customer Dashboard where you will be able to obtain an ApplicationId and SharedSecretKey - Watch out for it in an upcoming update.
 3. Download the Nexmo Verify SDK (as instructed above).

 Creating a new Nexmo Client: